 Display the Lung Health Foundation's What to do in the event of an Asthma Attack poster in key locations.

 Ensure that parents/guardians of students with asthma are requested to complete and submit the Plan of Care.
 This form contains the student’s photograph, emergency contacts, information about the student’s asthma triggers and reliever medication (including where it’s located) and how to recognize and respond to asthma symptoms and emergency situations.

 Identify and reduce common asthma triggers within the school environment.

 Monitor for asthma triggers on an ongoing basis and take action to reduce exposure to asthma triggers whenever possible.
 For example, advocate for the use of scent-free markers and cleaning products, dust free chalk, etc. Plan for building repairs or cleaning at times that reduce the possibility of exposing students to fumes, dust and other irritants.

 Encourage students with asthma to participate in physical activity and play.

 Advocate and support students with asthma to participate in all activities, including physical activities and outdoor play.

 Provide opportunities for asthma education to teachers, school staff, parents/guardians, students and volunteers.

 At least annually, provide opportunities for education with regards to identifying and managing worsening asthma, proper use of inhalers and identifying and managing asthma triggers.
 Consider holding general asthma awareness education sessions for the school community.

-Collaborate with others (i.e., health care providers, public health, parents/guardians and community partners) to create asthma friendly schools.
+Collaborate with others (For example, health care providers, public health, parents/guardians and community partners) to create asthma friendly schools.